If you're looking to shield your Windows PC, Mac or Android device from malware, we're here to help you pick the right protection.

 Many new Windows PCs come with one- or three-month trials of well-known antivirus products.
 But you'll have to start paying when the trial period's over.
 Don't give in — instead, shop around.
 You might be able to get something better for the same price, or even less.

-Someday, Windows Defender might be as good as third-party antivirus software.
-But for now, every product we've reviewed — paid or free — does a better job than Windows Defender or its Windows 7 predecessor, Microsoft Security Essentials.
+Windows Defender, the antivirus software built into Windows 8.1 and 10, is steadily getting better and now is as good as lower-ranked third-party antivirus software.
+But for now, every product we've already mentioned on this page — paid or free — does a better job than Windows Defender or its Windows 7 predecessor, Microsoft Security Essentials.

 Consider multiplatform, multidevice licenses.